Why 'getting lost' in a good book is the break your brain needs right now

 And if it’s been a while since your last date with a good book, the experts have a few reasons that might convince you to give it another go.

-Plus, reading stories has been shown to help us better understand and interact with other people, keep our brains sharp, expand our worldviews, and grow as individuals, Green says.
+Plus, reading has been shown to help us better understand and interact with other people, keep our brains sharp, expand our world views and grow as individuals, Green says.
 “Stories allow us to feel connected with others and part of something bigger than ourselves.”

 Green researches the idea of “transportation” — or what makes it possible to get “lost in a book.”
 She says it’s more likely to happen if you’re reading a high-quality text, but “quality” in this case is subjective and something that gets determined by you.
 For some it’s a quick-moving plot that’s critical, while for others engaging characters or a poetic writing style is most important if you want to get lost in the storyline.
 And some people are just more interested in one type of story (romance, for instance) versus another (thriller), she adds.